k-koech/AngularGithubAPI-Search/README.md

     - Open the link after it has finished compiling it successfully.
     - And you are all done
 The application has no backend.
 Just frontend.

+## BDD
+    A user should;
+    - Search a github username.
+    - See user details and repos names.